Network security

 App-layer attacks target specific aspects of an application or service.

 This type of attack focuses on the layer where servers generate responses to client requests.
-They use bots to overload the server by repeatedly requesting the same resource, like HTTP flood attacks, which keep sending HTTP requests using different IP addresses.
+Bots overload the server by repeatedly requesting the same resource, like HTTP flood attacks, which keep sending HTTP requests using different IP addresses.

 Application-layer attacks